StoneCypher/todo_redux_to_not/walkthrough/walkthrough_longver.md

 And we're supposed to do that as little as possible.
 (As little as possible is zero.
 In `Redux` terminology, a Vanilla `React` app is just pure "presentational component"s.)

 All we need to do is accept that the `Redux` bindings aren't actually necessary, and we can follow their advice and go pure "presentational," and drop three libraries, 14 concepts, ~40-50% of code, and huge CPU overhead, in the process.  😉

+### The Vanilla Way
+We just set up the `render` call.
+We handle that later, under "mapping state to props."

+It's a one-liner 😂

 <br/><br/><br/>
 ## Designing components